mhansen/jekyll-blog/_posts/2010-02-15-antinode-testing.markdown

 On the other hand, if your function has a good name and a clear purpose, you shouldn't need to follow it to find out what it does.

-Also, with closures you can access variables in the parent scope.
-This allows for some neat tricks and easy organisation of variables (this variable is declared in this function, so it can only be changed by this function and its inner functions).
-For example, in antinode, the `stream(path, resp)` function is passed the http response object as `resp`, and all the inner functions of `stream` automatically have access to the response variable, without needing it passed to inner function's arguments.
+Also, with closures you can access variables in the parent function's scope.
+This allows for easy organisation of variables: this variable is declared in this function, so it can only be accessed by this function and its inner functions.

+For example, in antinode, the `stream(path, resp)` function is passed the http response object as `resp`, and all the inner functions of `stream` automatically have access to the response variable, without needing it passed to the inner function's arguments.
 This keeps the code clearer, but it does make me feel a little uneasy in the same way as modifying global variables.
 And dependencies on all these variables that are only available through closure make the function impossible to unit test.

 In conclusion, antinode will have to be refactored before unit tests can be added.
 Goals of the refactoring will include: